What Really Happened to Jasper Taylor?

 By all accounts, Jasper Taylor was the kind of brilliant genius that comes along only every five or so hundred years.

 “His gift,” said Victoria Alvarez, a former classmate, “was that he could understand something so completely that he could understand how to make it understandable to anybody, even if they had no understanding of the complexity of the physics.
-He was the best lab partner I ever had and I am where I am today in no small part because in addition to being a wonderful friend he was also a gifted teacher.”
+He was the best lab partner I ever had, and I am where I am today in no small part because, in addition to being a wonderful friend, he was also a gifted teacher.”

 “It started with astrophysics.
-He became fascinated with the movement of the heavenly bodies,” recalled a childhood neighbor of Taylor’s.
+He became fascinated with the movement of the heavenly bodies,” recalled a childhood neighbour of Taylor’s.
 “He would come over for lemonade and tell my wife and I all about the things he was learning.
 It was sometimes hard to keep up with him.”

-All accounts suggest that by age fourteen Taylor had become fascinated by quantum physics, and he was especially intrigued by the “Many Worlds” theory posited by Wimahl University professor Hugh Everett.
+All accounts suggest that by age fourteen, Taylor had become fascinated by quantum physics, and he was especially intrigued by the “Many Worlds” theory posited by Wimahl University professor Hugh Everett.
 By all accounts, the Many Worlds theory, a solution to the problem in quantum physics of “Einstein’s Rabbit”, captivated the imagination of the young Taylor.
-At fifteen he began a correspondence with Everett.
+At fifteen, he began a correspondence with Everett.
 At sixteen, Taylor began to study directly with Everett.
 He was joined by another prodigy of physics: Toshe Marinos.

 “The two of them were two in a billion.
 It was such a random fluke to have two such profound geniuses working together, growing up together, and working on the exact same problems.
 It was the universe giving the human race a tremendous gift.”